Alex-ray/docker-postgres-react-redux-graphql-hmr-ssr-kit/README.md

 ## 💭 What is it?

-This is the meta framework, framework.
+This is a meta framework, framework.
 A project made up of specific technologies that are easily interchangable.

 *__Docker: -__* This is where our stack starts our app is split up into three containers an Nginx container for serving static files, a Node.js container for the backend and a Postgres container for our database.
 This also enables for cross platform development and deployment.
 Robust, Flexible and Dead Simple.